firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 - Four-piston systems improve heat dissipation during repeated high-speed stops but may be excessive for commuter builds under 60 km/h where two-piston Magura MT5 or similar calipers provide adequate stopping power.[^four-piston-vs-two]
 - Zoom-branded hydraulics continue to underperform at speed.
   - riders are standardising on Nutt, Magura MT5e, Shimano Saint, or Hope calipers paired with 3 mm reinforced 160 mm rotors to survive repeated 120→0 km/h stops, noting that Magura reservoirs can crack under extreme loads.[^6]
+- Inokim OXO owners hunting for a four-piston front upgrade either flip a rear swingarm to mount the caliper underneath or machine a dedicated adapter for the stock arm—there’s no bolt-on solution yet.[^oxo-front]

 ### Motorcycle-Caliper Imports (Kotto Example)